hongjinhao/BreakoutAI/README.md

 ## Note

-This code was written 5 years ago, some dependencies would be outdated.
+This code was written 2018, some dependencies would be outdated.